Title: Between Shades of Gray

 Bria's a good girl trying to go bad.
 Rowan's a bad boy trying to stay good.
 As they travel across a panorama of Mayan villages, remote Belizean islands, and hostels plagued with jungle beasties, they discover what they've got in common: both seek to leave behind the old versions of themselves.
 And the secret to escaping the past, Rowan’s found, is to keep moving forward.

+But Bria comes to realize she can't run forever, no matter what Rowan says.
+If she ever wants the courage to fall for someone worthwhile, she has to start looking back.
 Kirsten Hubbard lends her artistry to this ultimate backpacker novel, weaving her drawings into the text.
 Her career as a travel writer and her experiences as a real-life vagabond backpacking Central America are deeply seeded in this inspiring story.

 Review: I put off reading Wanderlove for a very long time.
 I believe I could have read it way back in August because I had it from Netgalley.
 But what did I do?
 I put it off.
 I regret that I did, but I'm so happy that I eventually picked it up.
 Wanderlove is more than fantastic.
 It is just SO good.